jinghuazhao/FM-pipeline/README.md

 which gives the required summary statistics as with list of 97 SNPs.

 In both cases, the GWAS summary data can be used togther with the reference panel in .GEN format to furnish the finemapping analysis.

+## ACKNOWLEDGEMENTS

+The work was motivated by finemapping analysis at the MRC Epidemiology Unit and inputs from authors of GCTA, finemap, JAM, FM-summary as with participants in the
+Physalia course `Practical GWAS Using Linx and R` are greatly appreciated.

 ## SOFTWARE AND REFERENCES